Amish Friendship Bread

 I didn’t even tell you about my favorite part of Amish Friendship Bread yet: the cinnamon crust.

-The crust is a thick, crunchy cinnamon sugar coating, especially if you generously coat it before baking like I do.
+The crust is a thick, crunchy cinnamon sugar, especially if you coat it generously before baking.

-If you’re intimidated about making your own bread starter, don’t be: it’s super easy!
+Making your own bread starter is super easy, so don’t be intimidated!
 With this bread, you can mix up the starter batter and use it in the bread right away or set it aside for later.

 FAVORITE BREADS: Snickerdoodle Banana Bread | Zucchini Bread